netdata/netdata/packaging/windows/WINDOWS_INSTALLER.md

 | [Stable](https://github.com/netdata/netdata/releases/latest/download/netdata-x64.msi)            | This is the recommended version for most users as it provides the most reliable and well-tested features.                                                                 |
 | [Nightly](https://github.com/netdata/netdata-nightlies/releases/latest/download/netdata-x64.msi) | Offers the latest features but may contain bugs or instabilities.
 Use this option if you require access to the newest features and are comfortable with potential issues. |

-## Graphical User Interface (GUI)

-1. **Double-click** the installer to begin the setup process.
-2. **Grant Administrator Privileges**: You'll need to provide administrator permissions to install the Netdata service.

-Once installed, you can access your Netdata dashboard at `localhost:19999`.

 ## Silent Mode (Command line)

 This section provides instructions for installing Netdata in silent mode, which is ideal for automated deployments.